real-ADITYA/CSharp-HS/README.md

 # My First Steps in C# (2018)

-Contents orginally created from August 2018 - January 2019
+Contents originally created from August 2018 - January 2019

 ## 🚀A bit about this repository.

- Wlcome to my high school coding journey!
-This GitHub repository is a nostalgic collection of projects I embarked on in 2018, marking the beginning of my programming adventure.
-These projects were crafted using C#, the language that ignited my passion for computer science and led me to pursue it in college at the University of Maryland - College Park.
+Welcome to my high school coding journey!
+This GitHub repository is a collection of projects I created in 2018, marking the beginning of my programming experience.
+These projects were created using C#, the language that ignited my passion for computer science and led me to pursue it in college at the University of Maryland - College Park.
 ## 💡 Why?

-These projects are not just a showcase of my early work but also a testament to the power of curiosity and dedication.
-Discover how my high school journey with C# shaped my thinking, cultivated my problem-solving abilities, and set me on the path to a Computer Science degree.
+These projects are not just a showcase of my early work but also highlight my curiosity and dedication over the years.
+Discover how my high school journey with C# improved my technological skillset and set me on the path to a Computer Science degree.

-## 🌟 Featured Projects:
+## 🌟 Featured Project:

-1️⃣ **Project A - The Game Changer**

-- An exciting game built from scratch in C# that was my very first coding endeavor.
-Witness my progress from a complete beginner to a budding developer.

-2️⃣ **Project B - Data-driven App**

-- A data-driven Windows application demonstrating my growing skills in C#.
-Explore how I leveraged the language to create an intuitive user interface and interact with databases.

-3️⃣ **Project C - Algorithmic Prowess**

-- Dive into the world of algorithms and problem-solving with this project.
-See how I utilized C# to tackle complex computational challenges and develop efficient solutions.
+1️⃣ **Dworf Forest**

+In high school, my computer science teacher had a passion for fantasy MMOs, which greatly inspired the idea behind this project.
+Using a main player, called a dworf, the player would need to be able to walk in a top-down world and transform the terrain.
+This project furthered my understanding of arrays, classes, and other attributes of C#.

 ## 📚 Looking Forward:

-I've come a long way since these projects, but they hold a special place in my heart as they represent the beginning of my coding odyssey.
-Explore them, learn from my early experiences, and join me on my ongoing journey through the world of software development.
+I've come a long way since these projects, but these represent the beginning of my coding endeavor.
+Join me on my ongoing journey through the world of software development.

 ____

 ✉️ Contact:
 📧 Email: adityareswaran@gmail.com
-🌐 LinkedIn: [Your LinkedIn Profile]
+🌐 LinkedIn: www.linkedin.com/in/aditya-eswaran

-🙏 Thank you for visiting my GitHub repository and being a part of my coding evolution! 🚀👨‍💻
+🙏 Thank you for visiting my High School GitHub repository! 🚀👨‍💻